vfarcic/vfarcic.github.io/jx/jx-promote.md

 ---

-> Continuous delivery is a fully automated process that leaves only one manualy action; promotion to production with a single click.
+> Who is the actor that executes promotion to production.
+Is it us (humans) or Jenkins X (machines)?